kenneththomas/ari6/README.md

 ## Description

 ari is a versatile discord bot designed to enhance community interaction through a wide range of features including automated moderation, custom responses, language translation, meme generation, and social media integration.
-Built with Python and integrating various APIs, ARI aims to provide an engaging and seamless experience for the dogs that inhabit gato.
+Built with Python and integrating various APIs, ari aims to provide an engaging and seamless experience for the dogs that inhabit gato.

 ## Features